Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 **Plugin**: [scipion-em-imod](https://github.com/scipion-em/scipion-em-imod)

-Once the Tilt Series are free of X-rays peaks, the effect of the radiation damage is taken into account.
+Once the tilt Series are free of X-rays peaks, the effect of the radiation damage should be taken into account.
+This is not a mandatory step, but it is a good practice.
 During the image acquisition the sample is exposed to the radiation.
-Each tilt image present a different associated accumulated dose.
-The protocol `imod - dose filter` applies a low pass filterbased on the applied dose per tilt image.
-The result will be another set of tilt series, but in this case with a dose correction that makes the images look like a low pass filtered version of the original ones (with a soft graining).
+Each tilt image has associated a different accumulated dose.
+The protocol `imod - dose filter` applies a low pass filter based on the accumulated dose per tilt image.
+The result will be a set of tilt series, but with a dose correction that makes the images look like a low pass filtered version of the original ones (with a soft graining).

 The protocol can be executed with the default parameters.

 > **Tip**: The dose filter helps in the tilt series alignment step.

-> **Warning**: The output tilt series present a zero dose values, this is due to the tilt series have been filtered by accumulated dose.
-If the dose filtered tilt series are alter aligned and, then it will be neccesary to associate the alignment to the unfiltered tilt series (using `tomo - assign alignment`).
-Otherwise the subtomogram averaging that make use of the dose will work in a suboptimal manner.
+> **Warning**: As a consequence of the dose filter, the output tilt series will present a zero dose values (see output with tomoViewer).
+If the dose filtered tilt series are later aligned, then it will be neccesary to associate the alignment to the unfiltered tilt series (using `tomo - assign alignment`).
+Otherwise the subtomogram averaging algorithms that make use of the dose will work in a suboptimal manner.

 ![FormDoseFilter](figures/DoseFilter.png)